Ethnic groups in Chicago: Syrian Americans

-There is a Romanian community in Chicago.

-Other European ethnic groups in Chicago are Slovaks, Macedonians, Estonians, Latvians, Slovenes, Dutch, Spaniards and Norwegians.
+Other Middle Eastern groups present in Chicago include Moroccans, Egyptians, Jordanians, and Algerians.

 Asian Americans

 In 2011 Asians make up 12.7% of the population in the northwestern Chicago suburbs.
-As of the 2010 U.S. Census, the 10 suburbs with the highest percentages of Asians were South Barrington, Oak Brook, Hoffman Estates, Glendale Heights, Schaumburg, Vernon Hills, Buffalo Grove, Hanover Park, Streamwood, and Naperville.
+As of the 2010 U.S. census, the 10 suburbs with the highest percentages of Asians were South Barrington, Oak Brook, Hoffman Estates, Glendale Heights, Schaumburg, Vernon Hills, Buffalo Grove, Hanover Park, Streamwood, and Naperville.
 As of 2011, in DuPage County, 10.1% of the population was Asian, and in Lake County 6.3% of the population was Asian.

 Chinese

 Japanese

-As of the 2000 U.S. Census, 5,500 people of Japanese descent live in the city of Chicago.
+As of the 2000 U.S. census, 5,500 people of Japanese descent live in the city of Chicago.
 As of that year 17,500 people of Japanese descent live in the Chicago metropolitan area suburbs such as Arlington Heights, Evanston, Hoffman Estates, Lincolnwood, and Skokie.
 Most Japanese within the City of Chicago live in lakefront areas in the North Side, including Edgewater, Lake View, Near North Side, Uptown, and West Ridge.